-Note: Lucas Moir’s final show as Billy in Billy Elliot the Musical (BETM) in Breckenridge, Colorado, presented by the Breckenridge Backtage Theatre (BBT), was on September 3, 2017.
+Note: Lucas Moir’s final show as Billy in Billy Elliot the Musical (BETM) in Breckenridge, Colorado, presented by the Breckenridge Backstage Theatre (BBT), was on September 3, 2017.

 Debut: August 25, 2017 (Breckenridge, CO)

-Total Performances as Billy to Date: 6 (No partial shows)
+Total Performances as Billy: 6 (No partial shows)

 Lucas Moir was 14 years old (d.o.b. = 24-Feb-2003) when he debuted as Billy Elliot at the Riverwalk Center in Breckenridge, Colorado.
-Lucas hails from Greeley, Colorado where he’ll be a student at the Central High School in his hometown that Fall.
+Lucas hails from Greeley, Colorado where he’d be a student at the Greeley Central High School in his hometown that Fall.
 Previous academic training was at Christa McAuliffe Elementary and Middle School at Chappelow K-8 Arts Magnet.

 At his middle school, Lucas was a student leader while attaining a perfect 4.0 GPA.
-He lists his favorite subject as Science.
-His other activities besides performing include camping/backpacking, travel and visual arts.
+He listed his favorite subject as Science.
+His other activities besides performing included camping/backpacking, travel and visual arts.

-An interesting side note… Lucas says his favorite book is My Billy Elliot Story: From Iowa to Broadway by former Broadway Billy Alex Ko.
+An interesting side note… Lucas said his favorite book at the time was My Billy Elliot Story: From Iowa to Broadway by former Broadway Billy Alex Ko.